Mateo-Abribat/Workshop-Expo-1-2/README.md

 ## Introduction

+Expo is an open-source platform for developing and building native mobile applications for iOS and Android using JavaScript and React Native.
+It provides a unified development environment and a set of tools to streamline the mobile app development process, such as a simulator, debugging tools, and push notification services.
+With Expo, developers can focus on building the features and functionality of their app, rather than managing the underlying native infrastructure.
+Additionally, Expo has a large and growing community of developers, making it easy to find support and resources for building your app.
 This project is an introduction to Expo, where you will implement a basic screen with different components.

 ## First step